kubevela/kubevela/docs/en/developers/references/traits/rollout.md

 ### `Autoscale`

 When `Rollout` and `Autoscle` traits are attached to the same service, they two will fight over the number of instances during rollout.
-Thus, it's by design that `Rollout` will take over replicas control (specified by `.replica` field) during rollout.
+Thus, it's by design that `Rollout` will take over replicas control (specified by `.replicas` field) during rollout.

 > Note: in up coming releases, KubeVela will introduce a separate section in Appfile to define release phase configurations such as `Rollout`.